 The World of the Slightly Small.

 Using x10 to x20 hand lenses to look at parts of the everyday world magnified ten times.
 We are not talking bacteria or cells, but small objects and creatures that appear completely different under the lens.
 At this magnification you can see a lot of action, alien landscapes on twigs, pollen beetles behaving like kids in snow, weird creatures of the compost heap, aphids being born and eaten by predators, the entire life-cycle of the dock-beetle.
-Lots.
+We are even able to make short videos with the aid of a digital microscope.